 Nothing is more unprofessional than sending a fee agreement out with the name of a past client in it, so these errors can be costly in terms of your professionalism and reputation.

 This helps cut down on non-billable admin hours, and most importantly helps prevent embarrassing mistakes that can occur during the drafting process.

 2. Use e-signatures to eliminate paperwork & create a seamless process for clients

-Today, more and more people tend to use their mobile phones to do everything from ordering takeout, to hailing a ride, to paying their taxes.
-Asking them to download your fee agreement, print it, sign it by hand, scan it, and email it back puts quite a burden on them.
+Today, more and more people tend to use their mobile phones to do everything—from ordering takeout to paying their taxes.
+Asking them to download your fee agreement, print it, sign it by hand, scan it, and email it back puts a major burden on them.